Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 ### <a id="ControlStructures"></a>Control Structures

 See the section on the Golden Path for more usage guides with control structures.

+I originally specified no blank lines between clauses, but I've been turned around on this.
+When you are looking at a block of code, the blank link makes the changed indentation level more obvious.

 #### <a id="ifelse"></a>if/else

 ``` objective-c
 if (button.enabled) {
     // do something

 } else if (otherButton.enabled) {
     // do something else

 } else {
     // do something by default

 }
 ```